Łuków: Modern period

-During the Partitions of Poland, Łuków was annexed by the Austrian Empire (1795), but since 1815, it was part of the Russian-controlled Congress Poland.
+During the Third Partition of Poland, Łuków was annexed by the Austrian Empire (1795).
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it was part of Russian-controlled Congress Poland.
 Its inhabitants took active role in Polish uprisings of the 19th century (November Uprising, January Uprising).
 Following the November Uprising in 1839, the Patriotic Union, organized by youth from Łuków and Warsaw, operated here.
 It was led by Karol Levittoux, a graduate of the Łuków high school.
 The discovery of the "conspiracy" by the Russians was the direct cause of the closure of the high school in Łuków and its relocation to Siedlce in 1844.

 After Poland regained its independence as the Second Polish Republic in 1918, Łuków was again assigned to the Lublin Voivodeship.
+According to the 1921 census, the population of the town was 50.6% Polish and 48.8% Jewish.
 It was home to a military garrison with several mounted units stationed there.
-Jews made up about 50% of the population.
-Almost all of them were murdered in the Holocaust.